scottsan/mapbox-gpx-with-slope-shading/README.md

 This project demonstrates:
 * use of Mapbox GL JS
+* use of Mapbox Studio for creating a style with 3D layers, satellite layers, contour layers
-* conversion of GPX points to GPX track segments
+* conversion of GPX points to GPX track segments in javascript
 * display of GPX track segments on a Mapbox style, colorized by segment slope

 Some nifty features: